-Paula Mahoney uses art as a way to mediate her relationship to death and as an expression of lamentation.
+Paula Mahoney uses art as an expression of lamentation and a way to mediate her relationship to death.
 She explores the arbitrariness of death and personal loss using performative photography and portraiture.
 Seeing death as a necessary and optimistic viewpoint, which should be held close.
-Mahoney investigates lamentation through her work, suggesting psychological shifts that create an awareness of our limits, and connect us to each other, and to a greater whole.
-She acknowledges that where religion sees death as infinite, transcendence from the limits of mortality, in a largely secular society such as Australia, death is the ultimate limit.
+Acknowledging, that in the face of death, we are presented with the horror of what will happen to us all: we will cease and the body will decay.
+It is in these moments that we share in our universal fragility and vulnerability.
+Suggesting psychological shifts that create an awareness of our limits, and connect us, to each other, and to a greater whole.

-Mahoney is interested in the notion of control of her own mortality, while also paying homage to the ghosts of her parents and ancestors.
-The resulting works are at times her Memento Mori, a manifestation of her own death, her own self-mourning, and an exploration of collective mourning.
+Mahoney is interested in the notion of control of her mortality, while also paying homage to the ghosts of her parents and ancestors.
+The resulting works are at times her Memento Mori, a manifestation of her death, her self-mourning, and an exploration of collective mourning.